-In Fiscal Year 2015, 52 individuals were served in Marshall-Starke Development Centees Community Employment Service’s The majority of mdtviduals were residents of Marshall and Fulton Counties, followed closely by Starke County.
-There were a small numher of St Joseph and LaPorte Canny residents served.
-The majority of program participants were m then twenties and forties. while a smaller percentage were m their thirties.
+In Fiscal Year 2015, 52 individuals were served in Marshall-Starke Development Center’s Community Employment Services.
+The majority of individuals were residents of Marshall and Fulton Counties, followed closely by Starke County.
+There were a small number of St Joseph and LaPorte County residents served.
+The majority of program participants were in either their twenties or forties, while a smaller percentage were in their thirties.
 There was an even smaller number of individuals in the age ranges of fifties, sixties, and seventies.

-There were 15 individuals placed in jobs this year Of those individuals, eleven ended m successful closures through Vocational Rehabilitation.
-The four not ending m .successful closures either quit then jobs or were terminated.
-Of the fifteen placements this fiscal year. seven of them were at businesses that had never hued from MSDC’s Community Employment Services.
-Staff are always excited when a 11000 door is opened to them.
+There were 15 individuals placed in jobs this year.
+Of those individuals, eleven ended in successful closures through Vocational Rehabilitation.
+The four not ending in successful closures either quit their jobs or were terminated.
+Of the fifteen placements this fiscal year, seven of them were at businesses that had never hired from MSDC’s Community Employment Services.
+Staff are always excited when a new door is opened to them.